Skip to content

 Motion

-Motion artefact seems to be one of the common causes of false alarms with it taking just a wriggle to set the machine bleeping.
-Newer signal extraction technology has made this less of an issue but when the alarm goes for low sats it is worth looking for potential motion artifacts.
+Motion artefact seems to be one of the common causes of false alarms, with just a wriggle enough to set the machine bleeping.
+Newer signal-extraction technology has made this less of an issue, but when the alarm goes off for low sats, it is worth looking for potential motion artefacts.

 Nail Varnish

-Hopefully, our younger patients are not wearing nail varnish but I have seen many acrylic nails in the adolescent population.
+Hopefully, our younger patients are not wearing nail varnish, but I have seen many acrylic nails in adolescents.
 There is conflicting evidence surrounding the impact of nail varnish.
 It depends on the colour.
-Some data suggests that varnish that has similar absorbance to deoxygenated blood (around the 660nm range) might lead to an artificial lowering of the reading.
-The studies have only ever been carried out in small patient sets so there is a lot of room for error.
+Some data suggests that varnish with an absorbance similar to deoxygenated blood (around 660nm) might lead to an artificial lowering of the reading.
+The studies have been carried out on small patient cohorts, so there is significant room for error.
 Suffice it to say, if the patient in front of you has nail varnish on, take it off.

 What about detecting hypoventilation?

 It’s interesting, isn’t it, that we place an oxygen saturation probe on our soon-to-be sedated patients and then pop on supplemental oxygen.
-Whilst this is much more common in the adult environment it still does occur in paediatrics.
+Whilst this is much more common in the adult environment, it still does occur in paediatrics.
 A lovely two-phase study by Fu et al. showed the expected rise in ETCO2 and PaCO2 with post-operative hypoventilation.
 In the second phase of the experiment, the ‘volunteers’ were randomised to breathe room air or supplemental oxygen.
-They found that when a patient was spontaneously breathing room air (FiO2 = 0.21) they were unable to hypoventilate to a PaCO2 > 70 mmHg without their SpO2 dropping below 90%.
-If they even had a trickle of oxygen (FiO2 = 0.25) their PaCO2 could rise to around 100 mmHg without a drop in oxygen saturations.
-Pulse oximetry should not be used as the sole means of detecting hypoventilation, especially in the presence of supplemental oxygen therapy.
+They found that when a patient spontaneously breathed room air (FiO2 = 0.21), they could not hypoventilate to a PaCO2 > 70 mmHg without their SpO2 dropping below 90%.
+If they even had a trickle of oxygen (FiO2 = 0.25) their PaCO2 could rise to around 100 mmHg without a drop in oxygen saturation.
+Pulse oximetry should not be used as the sole means of detecting hypoventilation, especially when supplemental oxygen is being used.

 Children can have tiny fingers, so where can you put the probes?